 “[Hague] sent me an email one time after I was apologizing profusely for not getting my work done because I’m on tour.
 And she wrote, ‘You’re a touring musician.
 I’m here to help you achieve success.
 That’s my job.’

-Baker said she’s had many other helpful teachers along the way, specifically mentioning Dr. Ashley Riley Sousa in the History Department and Dr. Stacy Merida in the Recording Industry Department.
+Baker said she’s had many other helpful teachers along the way, specifically mentioning Dr. Ashley Riley Sousa in the Department of History and Dr. Stacy Merida in the Department of Recording Industry.

 “They were hands-on.
 They cared about their students.
 They knew us all by name, even if it was a big class.
 And they genuinely cared about their subjects,” Baker said.

 Bar none, though, Baker’s favorite professor at MTSU is her advisor, English professor Dr. Jimmie Cain.

 “I bring him up in every interview because he is the model professor to me,” she said.
 “He really wants his students to succeed.
 He went above and beyond to help all of his students succeed.
 He gave us study guides and email access and he was so available.”

 Baker first discussed her need to go to online coursework — and then to temporarily suspend her classes — with Cain.
 She said she was sure Cain would warn her against the dangers of becoming a full-time musician, but was instead pleasantly surprised by his response to her situation.

 “He was like, ‘You’ve got to go do that.
 I’ll help you do whatever you need to do to make this work.’